LBNL-ETA/AFC/README.md

 *Please note that the AFC package and especially the examples are still under development.
 Please open an issue for specific questions.*

 ## Getting Started
-The following link permits users to clone the source directory containing the [AFC](https://github.com/LBNL-ETA/AFC) package.
+The following link permits users to clone the source directory containing the [AFC](https://github.com/LBNL-ETA/AFC) package and then locally install with the `pip install .` command.

-The package depends on external modules which can be installed from pypi with ```pip install .```.
+Alternatively, AFC can be directly installed with `pip install git+https://github.com/LBNL-ETA/AFC`.

 In addition the [Radiance](https://www.radiance-online.org/download-install/radiance-source-code/latest-release) tool needs to be installed.
-Binaries can also be found [here](https://github.com/LBNL-ETA/Radiance/releases).
+Binaries can be found [here](https://github.com/LBNL-ETA/Radiance/releases).

 ## Example
 To test the installation and illustrate the functionality of AFC, the following command can be executed to run the [example_1.py](https://github.com/LBNL-ETA/AFC/blob/master/examples/example_1.py).